 There are not many times in your life, my friend, that you find yourself in an ice cave, well.. unless you are a geologist, or your job involves discovering ice caves or digging glaciers.

-Those caves, so that you know, my friend, are located in quite random places – this particular one from outside looked just like a heap of snow.
+Those caves, so that you know, are located in quite random places – this particular one from outside looked just like a heap of snow.
 I wouldn’t have known that under my feet there is a kingdom of blue ice.
 But to get to this random place you also have to drive for about 40 minuted (maybe more) into the snow desert safari.
 In Dubai we have this “adventure” called desert safari, where you are basically in a 4×4 car doing dune bashing, meaning your driver drives like a maniac and you scream while looking at the sand covering the car on both sides.
 It is maybe a bit less crazy driving in Iceland, but the whole experience was not less crazy whatsoever.
 We had 13 people in one car (a veeerrrry big 4×4) with the heating system that wouldn’t go off, so some of our group members were literally melting there.
 I admit I was trying to do my hydrating the body program earlier on and perhaps it was not the best idea when going snow-piles bashing and crawling in an ice cave.
 However, we all made it there in one piece.
 I had wonderful time talking to our group leader about his plans on opening his gallery, and having fun of Denny who was melting in the back.
 It was not as fun for him, I am sure.

-On arrival we all received helmets that were obligatory to wear (like they actually going to save you if this thing collapses), but truly think everyone who was there ended up bumping their head at least once.
-If someone didn’t… respect! my skilful friends.
+On arrival we all received helmets that were obligatory to wear (like they actually going to save you if this thing collapses), but I truly think everyone who was there ended up bumping their head at least once.
+If someone didn’t… respect, my skillful friends.
 You don’t really know what to expect when getting down.
-It all starts quite innocently with the guide telling you – enjoy being in the ice cave, feel it, embrace it, live it, do not obsess about photographing it (which is hard, while being on a photo tour).
+It all starts quite innocently with the guide telling you – enjoy being in the ice cave, feel it, embrace it, live it, do not obsess about photographing it (which is hard while being on a photo tour).
 But yeah, there are layers and layers of incredible blue ice.
 And it is so blue because that is how the sunlight reflects on its surface while going though the thickness of it.

 There was one quite big room at the arrival area, and then another smaller one that you had to crawl to through a very thin tunnel of gravel on the bottom and ice on top.
 It feels very claustrophobic there and even though I don’t have this phobia, it was not such a good idea indeed to go there.
 It was impossible to take any good photos due to amount of people who were there, I got incredibly dirty, as well as my camera, my tripod got full of small gravel… but in terms of experience, yes, I experienced it.